 Reverse mortgages can have an effect on your Age Pension entitlements so if you are on the pension, you should speak with a Department of Human Services Financial Information Service officer before signing up for a reverse mortgage.
 You can visit an FIS officer in person at your local Centrelink office or call Centrelink on 132 300.

 The repayments on a reverse mortgage are not like in a standard mortgage.
 In a reverse mortgage, the interest repayments just get added to the balance of the loan and you don’t need to pay the bank any money.
 The loan is only repaid when you sell your house, move into residential aged care, or pass away.

 You can make repayments any time you want to and have enough savings to be able to, but it’s not necessary.
 You might make repayments if you wanted to be able to pass on a larger portion of the sale price of your house in your will.

-When we rated reverse mortgages in late 2015, the interest rates on offer for reverse mortgages ranged from 6.45% to 6.75%, with an average rate of 6.60%.
+When we rated reverse mortgages in early 2017, the interest rates on offer for reverse mortgages ranged from 6.19% to 6.37%, with an average rate of 6.25%.

 Different providers offer varying levels of value when it comes to the features attached to their reverse mortgages.
 In our research ratings, CANSTAR assesses reverse mortgages for how they provide value through features including:

 Mrs Amelia Birch has just celebrated her 75th birthday and has been thinking of reassessing her finances.